laurenzooz/shopping-list/README.md

 This is a simple shopping list web application written in JavaScript using Deno runtime, Oak framework, PostgreSQL and Pico.css.

 ## Online location
-You can try and use the web application here: https://shopping-list-n0xf.onrender.com/
+You can try and use the web application here: https://shoppinglist.deno.dev/

-Please note that it takes some time to start up as I'm using the freeware version of render.

 ## Running locally
 If you want to run the application locally, clone the repo and run the command